- These vulnerabilities affect: Microsoft Office and related products like SharePoint Server

 - How an attacker exploits them: Varies.
 Typically by enticing users to open or interact with maliciously crafted Office documents, or interacting with web resources

 - Impact: Many.
 In the worst case, an attacker can gain complete control of your Windows computer

 - What to do: Install the appropriate Microsoft patches as soon as possible, or let Windows Automatic Update do it for you

-Today, Microsoft released three security bulletins that fix five vulnerabilities in SharePoint, Word, and Excel, which are all part of Microsoft’s Office suite of products.
+Today, Microsoft released three security bulletins that fix a number of vulnerabilities in Office, SharePoint, and related components.
 We summarize these security bulletins below, in order from highest to lowest severity.

 Microsoft rating: Critical